 Big Data is not just for big business.
-In today's digital economy, all companies are collecting tons of powerful metrics that can be helpful if put to good use.
-The problem is, most business leaders don't know where to start when it comes to data analysis.
-There are a number of "smart" tools on the web to help you uncover trends in your data.
+In today’s digital economy, all companies are collecting tons of powerful metrics that can be helpful for developing digital marketing strategies.
+The problem is, most business leaders don’t know where to start when it comes to data analysis.
+There are a number of “smart” tools on the web to help you uncover trends in your data.
 While some can cost you a lot of resources and manpower, there is one tool that is free and extremely intelligent.
 Google Sheets Explore tools can help you uncover trends in your data with just a click of the mouse.

 The adage is true; you can only manage what you measure.
 The problem is, measuring can be hard and complicated.
 In the video below I share a quick, simple and smart way to analyze your data with the power of Google Sheet Explore.

 Hey, what’s up, everybody.
 Today, we’re going to be looking at the power of Google Sheets and how we can use the Explore tool to uncover trends within our data.
 Thank you so much for joining us.
 If this is your first time watching a video, we thank you for coming, and if you’ve been watching for a while, please hit the subscribe button.
 We’d love to have you as part of our community.

 So Google Sheets is basically like Excel, but from Google, and it’s got a lot of great tools within it, and it’s a great tool to:

 - to share spreadsheets with your team so you can create version control

 - to help you analyze and understand your data.